Bahamut0/evjf/README.md

 Any advise for common problems or issues.
 ```
-command to run if program contains helper info
+command to run if program contains helper infos
 ```